Last Updated on February 3, 2024 by Electricalvolt

-The DC motor is most suitable for the loads which demand higher starting torque.
-When DC voltage is applied to armature the motor is at standstill and no back EMF is induced across the armature, and as a result the motor draws large current from the supply source and delivers higher starting torque as torque is proportional to armature current.
+The DC motor is most suitable for loads that demand a higher starting torque.
+When DC voltage is applied to the armature, the motor is at a standstill, and no back EMF is induced across the armature.
+As a result, the motor draws a large current from the supply source and delivers higher starting torque as torque is proportional to the armature current.

-The voltage applied to armature overcomes the back EMF and armature drop in the armature winding.
-As per Kirchhoff’s voltage law all the voltages around a closed loop in a circuit is equal to zero.
+The voltage applied to the armature overcomes the back EMF, and voltage drops in the armature winding.
+As per Kirchhoff’s voltage law, all the voltages around a closed loop in a circuit are equal to zero.

-The equation (1) is called voltage equation of DC motor.
+The equation (1) is called the voltage equation of the DC motor.

 Power Equation of DC Motor

-Thus the efficiency of DC motor depends on the back EMF (Eb) and the motor has higher efficiency if back emf is more.
+Thus, the efficiency of the DC motor depends on the back EMF (Eb), and the motor has higher efficiency if the back EMF is higher.

 Condition for Maximum Power

 However, this condition can not be realized.
-If the back EMF is half of the applied armature voltage, the motor will draw more current than its rated current and efficiency of the motor will be below 50 percent.
+If the back EMF is half of the applied armature voltage, the motor will draw more current than its rated current, and the efficiency of the motor will be below 50 percent.